caina-barbosa/Ephor-Wind-Tunnel/replit.md

 ## Overview

 Ephor Wind Tunnel is an educational AI comparison tool designed to teach students about LLM engineering dimensions.
-It allows users to send a single prompt to five different AI model size bands (3B, 7B, 14B, 70B, Frontier) simultaneously and compare their responses in real-time.
+It allows users to send a single prompt to five different AI model size bands (8B, 14B, 32B, 72B, Frontier) simultaneously and compare their responses in real-time.
+All open-source models are from the Qwen family (Alibaba Cloud) for stability and consistency.
 Global toggles for **Reasoning** and **Search** modes allow students to explore chain-of-thought reasoning and web-augmented generation across supported tiers.
 The project aims to illustrate key engineering concepts such as model size vs. capability tradeoffs, cost vs. performance optimization, chain-of-thought reasoning, context window economics, and latency vs. accuracy tradeoffs.
 The business vision is to provide an intuitive platform for learning complex LLM concepts, fostering a deeper understanding of AI engineering.

 ## User Preferences